yffenim/final_project/NetworkForensicsReport.md

 ### 2. What is the username of the Windows user whose computer is infected?

-Checking for clues on security vulnerabilities automated detected by Wireshark:
+Checking for clues on security vulnerabilities automated detected by Wireshark so we can narrow down our search:

 ![02_WhyHTTP](https://raw.githubusercontent.com/yffenim/final_project/main/NetworkForensicsImages/02_WhyHTTP.png)